synthona/synthona-notes/README.md

 - rate limiting on server
 - security checkthrough generally
 - permission system for how nodes are shared on a public server
+- import/export all data
+- import/export all node types, including associations in a given radius
 - infinite additional node types
   - forms node type, forms system
-  - instances as node types
+  - synthona instances as node types
+  - hyperimages
+  - ml models
+  - 3D models
+  - audio files
+  - video streams
+  - video files
 - not posting everything here yet! this is just a start, got pages and pages of more interesting features planned as well